 3. Did you receive an information pack and booking form?

 Your Specialist should give you all the information you need, answer all your questions and help you understand the process without charging you in advance for that information.
-It's important you are completely informed before you can make a positive choice for you and your baby.
+It's important you are confident about the processes before you can make informed choice.
 You should receive information on how to store your placenta safely after birth which should include a detailed list of supplies you need to do so.
-Some specialists will provide a placenta cooler pack and other will require you to prepare a cooler pack for the hospital yourself.
+Some specialists will provide a placenta cooler pack while others will require you to prepare a placenta cool bag/box for the hospital.

 4. Ask for help to release your placenta from hospital.